 Life was always a matter of waiting for the right moment to act – Paulo Coelho

 Whatever our definition of big moments, as we, visualized above, walk towards them, they do exist in various forms.
-We all have superlative moments.
-However, there are a few life events that the majority of us consider “monumental moments” in life.
+We all experience superlative times in life.
+However, there are a few events that the majority of us consider “monumental”.
 They are those generic occasions that signify a turning point, rather than just a milestone.
 And they can be moments we actively plan to experience at some point.
-The day we move(d) out of our parents’ house for the first time; a proposal; the moment we say “I Do” and commit to a life together; the birth of a child – are only examples.
+The day we move(d) out of our parents’ house for the first time; a proposal; when we say “I Do” and commit to a life together; the birth of a child – are only examples.

 Those moments define our life path.
-More so, they shape the direction we’re heading in, the walk of life we will continue walking from the moment this particular event happens.
+More so, they shape the direction we’re heading in, the walk of life we will continue walking the second this particular event happens.

 Those extraordinary big moments happen because we planned them and “want” them to be just that: big moments.
 Yet, they turn out to be an individual experience for each and every one of us as they eventually occur.